eda-ricercatore/admin-notes/skill-set/higher-end-roles/eda-ai-ml.md

 		* The base salary range for this position in the selected city is $137750 - $237500 annually.​
 		* Compensation may vary outside of this range depending on a number of factors, including a candidate’s qualifications, skills, competencies and experience, and location.
 Base pay is one part of the Total Package that is provided to compensate and recognize employees for their work, and this role may be eligible for additional discretionary bonuses/incentives, and restricted stock units.
 + ML Engineer Graduate (TikTok E-commerce Recommendation) - 2025 Start (PhD)
-	- San Jose/Regular/R&D - Algorithm/PhD Graduates - 2025 / StartJob ID: A100328
+	- San Jose/Regular/R&D - Algorithm/PhD Graduates - 2025 Start/Job ID: A100328
 	- TikTok is the leading destination for short-form mobile video.
 At TikTok, our mission is to inspire creativity and bring joy.
 TikTok's global headquarters are in Los Angeles and Singapore, and its offices include New York, London, Dublin, Paris, Berlin, Dubai, Jakarta, Seoul, and Tokyo.
 	- Creation is the core of TikTok's purpose.
 Our platform is built to help imaginations thrive.
 This is doubly true of the teams that make TikTok possible.
 	- Together, we inspire creativity and bring joy - a mission we all believe in and aim towards achieving every day.